Tanattha/Tanattha/README.md

 • I'm Looking for software engineering related opportunities. </br>
 • I love coding and IT stuff since I was young. </br>
 • I have so many experiences in the organization and business.  </br>
-• I used to be a Software Engineering in Thailand for 3 yrs and Specialist for 2 yrs. </br>
+• I used to be a Programmer in Thailand for 3 yrs and IT Specialist for 2 yrs. </br>
 • I'm a fast learner and love to learn new things.</br>

 ### Feel free to take a look on my pinned projects and leave any comment!